lukarecine/handwritten-digit-recognition-system/README.md

    The models are pre-trained on the MNIST dataset, but if you want to retrain, ensure the dataset is available or downloaded from:
    - [MNIST Dataset](http://yann.lecun.com/exdb/mnist/)

-## Project Structure

-├── CNN_Model.ipynb          # Implementation of the CNN model
-├── DNN_Model.ipynb          # Implementation of the DNN model
-├── DBN_Model.ipynb          # Implementation of the DBN model with RBM pretraining ├── real_time_recognition.py  # Real-time digit recognition using Tkinter and OpenCV ├── requirements.txt         # List of required dependencies
-├── README.md                # Project documentation

 ## Models Used